input-output-hk/marconi/marconi-core/README.md

 ## Philosophy

-`Marconi` ease the definition and composition of atomic indexers, each of them tailored to answer efficiently specific questions.
+`Marconi` eased the definition and composition of atomic indexers, each of them tailored to answer efficiently specific questions.
-The underlying idea is that a dApp usually requires specific information, and in the fastest possible way.
+The underlying idea is that a dApp usually requires specific information and in the fastest possible way.
-To address this, we need tailored indexers, extracting exactly what is needed to provide this information and storing it in the most efficient way.
+To address this, we need tailored indexers, extracting exactly what is needed to provide this information and store most efficiently.

 ## What's in there?